odoo/owl/doc/reference/concurrency_model.md

 ### Virtual rendering

-This phase represent the process of rendering a template, in memory, which create a virtual representation of the desired component html).
+This phase represent the process of rendering a template, in memory, which creates a virtual representation of the desired component html).
 The output of this phase is a virtual DOM.

 It is asynchronous: each subcomponents needs to either be created (so, `willStart`